gl-inet/docs3.x/docs/tutorials/how_to_check_if_isp_assigns_you_a_public_ip_address.md

-# How to chekc if ISP assigns me a public IP address?
+# How to chekc if ISP assigns you a public IP address?

 ## What is Public IP address?